Foundation, Denny’s Launch the 2019 “Hungry for Education” Scholarship Program

 “Describe an idea for a community hunger program to combat childhood hunger in their HBCU communities”.

-Each candidate will submit a form about their program including an essay using the topic, “Describe an idea for a community hunger program to combat childhood hunger in their HBCU communities”.
-The nine (9) recipients will be required to submit a ninety (90) second video to further explain the program.
+Each candidate will submit an application about their program including an essay using the topic, “Describe an idea for a community hunger program to combat childhood hunger in their HBCU communities”.
 A faculty/staff representative from the chosen HBCU will mentor the student during the implementation of the program.
 The student must submit a written report once the project is running, including pictures, videos, and related social media content.
 There may be additional opportunities, at Denny’s discretion.

 WHO CAN PARTICIPATE AND HOW DOES IT WORK?

-- As part of the application, submit a form including the essay of 300 words or less on the topic, “Describe an idea for a community hunger program to combat childhood hunger in their HBCU communities”.
+- As part of the application, submit an essay of 500 words on the topic, “Describe an idea for a community hunger program to combat childhood hunger in their HBCU communities”.